ulises-jeremias/dotfiles/README.md

 │   ├── bin/                # binaries to be installed in Debian based distros │   ├── deps.sh             # Debian specific dependencies
-│   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── default-config          # default config files (used by dots when installing in any OS).
-Check the docs https://github.com/ulises-jeremias/dotfiles/wiki/Customization for more info.
+│   └── install-pkgs.sh     # Debian specific script to install packages from the official repos and other sources ├── playground              # testing environments
-│   ├── common/             # common config files to be installed in any OS │   ├── wm/                 # window manager config files to be installed in any OS based on user input ├── playground              # testing environments
 │   └── docker/             # docker setup to bootstrap the testing environments │   └── vagrant/            # vagrant setup to bootstrap the testing environments